-- Check your child’s chat history in Roblox.
-Currently, Aura allows you to monitor text chat to keep tabs on new friendships and conversations.
+Check your child’s chat history in Roblox.
+Currently, Aura allows you to monitor text chat to keep a check on new friendships and conversations.

-- Talk with kids about online chat etiquette.
-If you spot any concerning issues in your children's private messages and group chats, talk to them.
-You can teach them to spot red flags and encourage them to ask for help when needed.
+Talk with kids about online chat etiquette.
+If you spot anything concerning in your children's private messages and group chats, talk to them.
+You can teach them to spot grooming and encourage them to ask for help when needed.

 2. Set up a Parent PIN

-You can lock access to your child’s Roblox account settings by creating a four-digit PIN.
-Once enabled, there will be an additional layer of security to protect the account details — including your password, email address, and privacy settings.
+Lock access to your child’s Roblox account settings by creating a four-digit PIN.
+Once enabled, there will be an additional layer of security to protect their account details — including your password, email address, and privacy settings.